mrochk/fastlob/README.md

 The goal is to build an efficient easy to use package with a clean and comprehensible API.

-We aim to keep the it minimalist and simple, while having reasonable performances (for a pure Python implementation).
+We aim to keep it minimalist and simple, while keeping reasonable performances (for a pure Python implementation).
 We intend the final project to contain no more than ~1000 lines of code.

 <br>